The Big Europe Bucket List: 58 Hidden Destinations & European Landmarks You Have to See!

 Susan Connelly, Portugal Exposure

-Sintra, Portugal is a trip for castle lovers with its numerous regal monuments scattered everywhere — less than an hour’s journey from Lisbon, yet worlds apart.
-Sintra is one of the most popular day trips from Lisbon as it’s easily accessible by train, and there are so many things to see and do here.
+Sintra, Portugal is a trip for castle lovers with its numerous regal monuments scattered everywhere — it’s less than an hour’s journey from Lisbon, yet worlds apart.
+A day trip to Sintra is easy to do and easily accessible by train — plus, there are so many things to see and do here.
 It has been recognized as a UNESCO Heritage Site since 1995, and the town draws thousands of visitors throughout the year.

-The main attraction is the Palácio Nacional de Pena, surrounded by a beautiful park.
-In addition there’s an old Moorish castle from the 9th century and a 19th century mansion inspired by Islamic architecture, Palácio de Monserrate.
+The main attraction is the Palácio Nacional de Pena, surrounded by a beautiful park, but there are so many palaces and castles to see.
+There’s an old Moorish castle from the 9th century and a 19th century mansion inspired by Islamic architecture, Palácio de Monserrate.
 This was our favourite palace very well preserved with the most magnificent gardens full of exotic trees and flowering shrubs.
 Although its history dates back to the Moors, Palácio de Monserrate was bought and transformed into its current glory in 1856 not by a king but by an Englishman, Sir Francis Cook.
 Sintra is also located near Cabo da Rocha, the westernmost point in continental Europe.

 Amber Hoffman, With Husband in Tow